YarinCodes/auto-zoom-meetings-join/README.md

 </p>
 <br>

-## Automatic Meeting Join
+## Automatic Meeting Joins
-a simple python script which joins your zoom meetins and works on image recognition.<br>
+a simple python script which joins your zoom meetings and works on image recognition.<br>
 the script will join without audio and without audio so you can keep sleeping.

 ## Requirements